New Study Shows that 1 in 4 Forceps Deliveries Cause Trauma to Mothers and Babies

 The sharp increase in forceps delivery traumas to both mothers and babies alike has worried medical professionals about a decline in procedure safety and a continuing rise in birth injuries to mothers and babies, citing a 2007 study which found that only about half of the graduates of a U.S. residency program felt competent using forceps in an assisted vaginal delivery.

 Lack of Training for Forceps Delivery?

 “When I put my forceps on I’m 99 per cent sure I can get this baby out,” said Dr. Christopher Ng, who wrote a related commentary to Muraca’s study.
 “A lot of OBs (obstetricians) will actually favour forceps because they know they can get the baby out.”

-However, Ng also acknowledges that the increasing rate of C-section deliveries has resulted in a decline in proper training for forceps-assisted deliveries, and how this can pose immense danger of birth injury in the future: “…we run the real risk of having the skills for operative vaginal delivery wither as a result of the difficulty in training future providers.”
+However, Ng also acknowledges that the increasing rate of C-section deliveries has resulted in a decline in proper training for forceps-assisted deliveries, and how this can pose an immense danger of birth injury in the future: “…we run the real risk of having the skills for operative vaginal delivery wither as a result of the difficulty in training future providers.”